cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/participate.md

 trans_url: "/participez/"
 ---

-### Help us improve make Canadians safer online and offline
+### Help us improve and make Canadians safer online and offline

-We’d like to speak to you if you have recently experienced a cybercrime, fraud, or had one of your devices hacked or compromised where it impacted you.
+We’d like to speak to you if you have recently experienced a cybercrime, fraud, or been impacted by having one of your devices hacked or compromised.

 If you would like to help us, or know someone else who can, please contact [melissa.banyard@tbs-sct.gc.ca](mailto:melissa.banyard@tbs-sct.gc.ca) for more information on how to be involved.